mrbesher/ytucode_yr1/README.md

 Those are assignments to reinvent some calculation methods.
 Beware of memory leaks!
 I wasn't paying attention to those while writing the code.

 ## Histogram equalization
-A simple code for small file inputs (photos in pgm format) to apply histogram equalization to them.
+Contains `histogram_equalization.c` which is a simple code for small file inputs (photos in pgm ASCII format) to apply histogram equalization to them.
 Note that the code will work only if the header comments are removed.
+And an updated version `equalize.c` which removes comments at the beginning of the file and can deal with images of any size.
 Here is a video on this project: https://youtu.be/OWPc9IVfdLQ